Kent27/docs-emobiq/document/server/Database/General.md

 2. **Edit section**: Allow to create, rename or delete currently selected item (except for the root database).
 In addition, contains Configuration button to allow changing configuration on currently selected item.
 3. **Table properties tab**: Toggle between table Structure, Relations or Contents section for each table.
-4. **Table properties section**: Allow to create, modify and delete table Structure, Relations or Contents.
+4. **Table properties section**: Allow to create, modify and delete table Structure, Relations or Content.